 inspect.signature(fun)to find corresponding named arguments.

-int]]) – Specify which argument buffers are “donated” to the computation.
+Specify which positional argument buffers are “donated” to the computation.
 It is safe to donate argument buffers if you no longer need them once the computation has finished.
 In some cases XLA can make use of donated buffers to reduce the amount of memory needed to perform a computation, for example recycling one of your input buffers to store a result.
 You should not reuse buffers that you donate to a computation, JAX will raise an error if you try to.
-For more details on buffer donation see the FAQ.
+By default, no argument buffers are donated.

 bool) – If False (the default), arguments that JAX determines to be unused by fun may be dropped from resulting compiled XLA executables.
 Such arguments will not be transferred to the device nor provided to the underlying executable.
 If True, unused arguments will not be pruned.